 Up until last week, my blog and Pinterest views had been stagnant for over a year.
 Whenever I published a new post and it did well it never increased my traffic it just took over for another post that used to be popular.
 And I’m sure you have experienced something along the same lines!

-UPDATE: I AM SO EXCITED!!!
+UPDATE November 2019: I AM SO EXCITED!!!
 Just a few weeks after completing this course I had my first pin/article go viral!
 And one month later I have tripled my pageviews.
-Read more under “results” further down!
+I’m so happy to finally have a Pinterest strategy that works for travel blogs!
+Read more under “results” further down.

 // This post contains affiliate links